 Flash Photography or Video Allowed: None

-Shopping: A plethora of souvenirs, including plush dolls and Disney-themed apparel, can be purchased nearby at “Island Mercantile.”
-In addition, clothing, watches, jewelry, baskets, masks, and pottery are sold at “Disney Outfitters.”
+Shopping: Purchase a plethora of souvenirs, including plush dolls and Disney-themed apparel nearby at “Island Mercantile.”
+In addition, find clothing, watches, jewelry, baskets, masks, and pottery sold at “Disney Outfitters.”

 Dining/Refreshment: Situated nearby on Discovery Island are two counter service restaurants: Flame Tree BBQ and Pizzafari.
 Flame Tree BBQ offers an array of barbecue favorites, including St. Louis Ribs, chicken, a pulled pork sandwich, and onion rings.
 Meanwhile, Pizzafari serves personal pizzas, pasta, a meatball hero, and garlic knots.
 In addition, visit “Tiffins” located on Discovery Island for an upscale sit-down restaurant.

-Restroom: Restrooms convenient to this attraction are situated at Pizzafari and Flame Tree BBQ.
+Restroom: Find restrooms convenient to this attraction situated at Pizzafari and Flame Tree BBQ.

 Did you know?